rreece/rreece.github.io/outline-of-philosophy/human-condition.md

 ### Introduction

 -   [Buddhism](https://en.wikipedia.org/wiki/Buddhism) (began between 6th and 4th centuries BCE)
+-   Buddhism is considered to be n&amacr;stika---a heterodox break from Hinduism.
+    The most important ways that Buddhism breaks with Hinduism are:
+    -   An&amacr;tman: rejection of the &amacr;tman; there are no souls.
+    -   Atheism: there is no creator god.
+There may be more mundane deities but they are impermanent.
+    -   Egalitarianism: rejection of the Hindu caste system.
 -   [Siddhartha Gautama Buddha](https://en.wikipedia.org/wiki/Gautama_Buddha) (c.
 480-400 BCE)
     -   AKA Shakyamuni Buddha
     -   [Four sights](https://en.wikipedia.org/wiki/Four_sights)